mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 *[Laughter.]*

 Te Shan doesn’t know exactly, but he’s really touching the tiger’s whiskers.
-It’s very dangerous, but he didn’t know.
+It’s very dangerous!
+But he didn’t know.
 If you don’t know, everything is okay, you know? *[Laughter.]* If you know, it’s very dangerous.
 That’s why Engo says, “Oh, it’s dangerous.”
 He went back to see Kuei Shan, but Te Shan didn’t know, so that’s why.
 But Engo Zen Master knows pretty well.

 #### 50:08